playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 One of the most widely used accessibility features is font scaling.
 While many browsers default to a font size of `16px`, the user is actually able to change settings on their device to configure websites to use a larger font size.

 Many phones using iOS and Android allow users to change the font size on their mobile devices.
-This feature is heyso commonplace that it often prompts users to change this setting when the phone is being set up.
+This feature is so commonplace that it often prompts users to change this setting when the phone is being set up.

 <div style="display: flex; justify-content: space-around">
     <figure>